ibm-cloud-docs/containers/cs_uc_gov.md

 * Monitoring health and recovery for worker nodes
 * Providing global compute, so Developers don’t have to stand up infrastructure in worldwide regions where they need workloads and data to be located

-Moving compute workloads into the {{site.data.keyword.Bluemix_notm}} isn't enough though.
+Moving compute workloads into the {{site.data.keyword.cloud_notm}} isn't enough though.
 The government needs to go through a process and methods transformation as well.
 By adopting the practices of the IBM Garage Method, the provider can implement an agile and iterative delivery process that supports modern DevOps practices like Continuous Integration and Delivery (CI/CD).

 Much of the CI/CD process itself is automated with {{site.data.keyword.contdelivery_full}} in the cloud.
 The provider can define workflow toolchains to prepare container images, check for vulnerabilities, and deploy them to the Kubernetes cluster.